networkfusion/MBN-TinyCLR/README.md

 # **Please note**

 More drivers will be added as soon as they are verified by TinyCLR 2.0.
-Those are the drivers tagged with this symbol : :clock130: in the above list.
+Those are the drivers tagged with the clock :clock130: in the above list.

 ## **How to use our drivers**